Consentful Leadership

 to center listening, learning, and repair when harm has occurred

-A living practice and offering
+A living practice

+Consentful Leadership is not a finished method or a universal answer.
 It is a living practice — shaped through real relationships, real constraints, and real responsibility.
 The ideas here are tested in the work itself and shared as field notes from a practice in progress.

 Grounded in practice